 Sugar-Free Carob Candies

 - 1 Tbsp any nut or seed butter you like

 - 1/4 tsp cinnamon

 - Begin with room temperature ingredients so as to avoid any clumping when mixing.

 - Pour into molds (I use a mini cupcake pan).

 - Freeze or refrigerate until solid.

-I like the pecan butter because the pecans add a natural sweetness, but if you’re nut-free, I’ve used both hemp seed butter and pumpkin seed butter in these for my oldest daughter with great results!
+I like using homemade pecan butter in these because the pecans add a natural sweetness.
+If you’re nut-free, I’ve used both hemp seed butter and pumpkin seed butter in these for my oldest daughter with great results!